Yeltay13/rock-paper-scissors/README.md

-One of the projects on The Odin Projects
+One of the projects on The Odin Projects.
+                  TYR!